uoregon-libraries/ojs-podman/README.md

 ### Gotchas

+#### You have to kill the config volume sometimes

+When the config doesn't get set up properly the first time, you might go and change the environment vars and restart the stack, then wonder why your config is *still broken*.

+As mentioned previously, config variable replacements only happen once.
+If you need to fix config, you have to enter the container and edit it manually or else destroy the volume and let it be recreated.

+This should go without saying, but it's easy to forget the config situation.
+Or so I hear.
+Obviously *I* wouldn't forget.

+#### Valid app key warning

+>  [WARNING] A valid APP Key already set in the config file.
+To overwrite, pass
+>            the flag --force with the command.

+Ignore this.
+It's just letting you know the container's config is already set up with an app key.

 #### Internal server error when you have multiple `allowed_hosts`

 If you need multiple values for `allowed_hosts`, make sure you keep your YAML